beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 * Read-modify-write operations acquire then release.

 Also, in order to maintain the total order of acquires and releases, no acquires or releases will be reordered with respect to each other.
-In particular, no releases will be reordered to be before any acquires.
+(The acquire/release rules do not forbid reordering a release followed by an acquire.
+But the sequentially consistent rules do.)

 ### Acquire